Cloud-Foundations/Dominator/user-guide/image-manifest.md

 copied verbatim into the image (after the `scripts` are run), preserving the directory structure.

+### `post-cleanup-scripts` directory
+An optional directory containing scripts to run after cleanup operations (such as after cleaning up downloaded packages and bind mounts).
+These are processed in lexical order.
+The scripts are run in a contained environment where the root directory is the root directory of the image being built.

 ### `computed-files` file
 An optional file listing the *computed files*.
 This is relevant only for images which will be lived patched onto machines with the